denten-papers/blunt-instrumental/blunt.md

 matter how "disruptive" or "innovative" the technology.
 Just having a useful, or even a disruptively paradigm-shifting tool does not guarantee that anyone will use it.
-I have been working with a brilliant French developer on the next generation of distributed translation service called *traduwiki.com* for several years now.
+I have been working with a brilliant French developer on the next generation of distributed translation service for several years now.
 Despite his skills and dedication to the project, the website has not gained significant traction among translators or language students.
 No amount of innovative engineering or web design can guarantee participation.
+Neither of us has the time or the resources needed to implement our vision into practice, which would require training, outreach, and support that we cannot provide if we hope to keep our day jobs.

 3. Tools make us lazy.
 Tools make us lazy because they obscure methodology.
 The *nltk.cluster* module bundled in Python's *NLTK* library[^9] contains an